All The Video Games Getting Film And TV Adaptations

 Video games are notoriously difficult to adapt, as well all have witnessed from past results.
 But with so many great games in development for film and TV here’s hoping some of them turn out to be worthy reboots.
 While this list is a long one there are still countless games that are yet to receive the movie treatment, for better or worse.

-Some other video game adaptations in various stages of development, including development hell, are:
+Some other video game adaptations in various stages of development (including development hell) are:

 - Detective Pikachu 2